heesungkim010/producer-consumer-router/README.md

 # Implemetation and further variations

-Implemented by using semaphores and array as a buffer(circular using div operation).
+Implemented by using semaphores and array as a bounded buffer(circular using div operation).

 Linked list could replace the array in restricted cases.
 Using linked list can lead to non-waiting producers and not using some of the semaphores.